Financial-cycle ratios and medium-term predictions of GDP: Evidence from the United States: Introduction

 \section{Introduction}

-Investigating financial cycles and macro-financial linkages is essential for understanding business cycles.
-Following the global financial crisis and the Great Recession, the interactions between asset price dynamics, balance sheets and real economic activity have become increasingly important ingredients of macroeconomic analysis (see, e.g., Taylor and Uhlig [eds.]
-2016; Gertler and Gilchrist 2018; Mian and Sufi 2013, 2014a, 2014b).
-In particular, house prices and credit have received a great deal of attention and have been argued to provide “the most parsimonious description of the financial cycle” (Borio 2012).
-Empirical research has delivered substantial results on the predictive potential of financial-cycle variables for business cycles (e.g., Mian and Sufi 2014b; Jordà, Schularick and Taylor 2014).
-However, comprehensive comparative evaluations are still needed to determine whether any specific indicators, among those related to credit, balance sheets and housing, stand out as effective predictors of output.
+Following the Global Financial Crisis and the Great Recession of 2008-2009, the interactions between asset prices, households' and firms' balance sheets, and real economic activity have become increasingly important in macroeconomic analysis (see, e.g., \citealt{GertlerGilchrist2018}; \citealt{MianSufi2018}, among many others).
+These interactions give rise to boom-and-bust financial cycles (\citealt{Borio2014}; \citealt{ClaessensKoseTerrones2011}; \citealt{DrehmannBorioTsatsaronis2012}), with major repercussions on business cycles.
+In particular, house prices and credit have received a great deal of attention and have been argued to provide ``the most parsimonious description of the financial cycle" (\citealt{Borio2014}).
+Empirical research has delivered substantial results on the predictive potential of financial-cycle indicators for business cycles (e.g., \citealt{MianSufiVerner2017}; \citealt{JordaSchularickTaylor2016}; \citealt{AdrianBoyarchenkoGiannone2019}).
+However, comprehensive comparative evaluations are still needed to determine whether any specific variables, among those related to credit, balance sheets and housing, stand out as effective predictors of economic activity.